-HOUSTON, Texas -- With a punishing heat wave across Texas driving record-high power demand, The Electric Reliability Council of Texas late Sunday sent out a request that Texans cut back on their energy use on Monday.
+HOUSTON, Texas (KTRK) -- As a heat wave persists across Texas, the Electric Reliability Council of Texas sent out a second request this week asking Texans to cut back on their energy use on Wednesday.

 SEE RELATED STORY: ERCOT issues conservation appeal to Texans and Texas businesses